Gaspar van der Hagen

 Gaspar van der Hagen or Gaspar Vanderhagen (circa 1700, Antwerp - 1769, York) was a Flemish sculptor and ivory carver.
-It is possible he should be identified with the ivory carver signing his works with the monogram G. VDR.
-He is only known for his work created during his stay in England where he was an assistant in the workshop of the prominent Flemish sculptor John Michael Rysbrack.
+It is possible that he should be identified with the ivory carver who signied his works with the monogram G. VDR.
+He is known only for his work created during his stay in England where he was an assistant in the workshop of the prominent Flemish sculptor John Michael Rysbrack.
 He is known for his portrait busts and portrait medals carved in ivory.

 Life

 Details about his life are scarce.
 He was likely born in Antwerp as he is known to have had sisters who lived in Antwerp and was recorded first in Antwerp.
 The year of his birth is not known but it is likely it was some time around 1700 as he was registered as a pupil in the Antwerp Guild of Saint Luke in the guild year 1711–1712.
 In the Guild records his name is spelled Gaspaer Verhaghen and Gaspar Verhagen and it is noted that he is studying sculpture ('belthouwen' or 'beltsnyden') with Alexander van Papenhoven.
 His master was a prominent sculptor and architect in Antwerp.
 Van der Hagen may have continued to work in the workshop of van Papenhoven after his apprenticeship ended as he was never registered as a master in the Antwerp Guild.